kyma-project/kyma/docs/kyma/05-01-overview.md

 #### Cluster installations
 Common overrides that affect entire installation, e.g. domainName, are already described in the cluster [installation procedure](https://kyma.project.io/).
-Most other overrides are component-specific.
+Other overrides are component-specific.
 To learn available configuration options for a given component, refer to **Configuration** section of the component documentation.
 Once you know the name and possible set of values for a configuration option, you can define an override for it by extending an existing ConfigMap/Secret object, or creating a new one.
 [Read more](#configuration-helm-overrides-for-kyma-installation) about the types of overrides and the rules for creating them.
->**CAUTION:** An override must exist in a cluster before the installation is started, otherwise the Installer is not able to apply it.
+>**CAUTION:** An override must exist in a cluster before the installation is started, otherwise the Installer is not be able to apply it correctly.

 > **CAUTION:** In documentation for each Kyma component, you can find configuration documents that list configurable parameters from the `values.yaml` files for a given component chart or sub-chart.
 Override values only for the parameters exposed in those configuration documents.